The Kitten from Lizyukov Street: Kitten From Lizyukov Street Monument

-In 5 December 2013, the tenth anniversary of the historical art object was celebrated as well as the 25th anniversary of the cartoon.
+On 5 December 2013, the tenth anniversary of the historical art object was celebrated as well as the 25th anniversary of the cartoon.
 On the festive day the monument heroes were dressed up with bow ties and flowers.
 Sculptor Maxim Dikunov recalled the sculptors watched the cartoon many times before the monument's construction began.
 A the workshop, construction began based on the design by a student at Voronezh who won the best competition for pre-visualization concept art for the project.
 In 2018 Winter Sberbank Games at Krasnaya Polyana, Krasnodar Krai, one of the team to compete had the Kitten from Liyukova Street (TSCHB) mascot.
 Recently in 2019, near two hotels at the villages of Otradnoye and Podkletnoye at Voronezh, bronze sculptures of a Kitten from Lizyukov Street were installed.
 Resident adorned the original monument heroes with hand-made clothes as a gesture of goodwill.
 The legend of the Kitten at Lizyukov Street monument is spoken of at great lengths in Voronezh.
 The memorial is said to have bought good luck and fulfillment of wishes to those who stroke the iron kitten.

 A review by Anastasia Krainer for Nash Film noted Vasily the kitten "is a hero without fear and reproach."
 The review also noted the impetus for the anticipation to the cartoon was high considering the last season to animated series Well, Just You Wait! finished just at the cartoon was starting to be produced.
 The fairy tale qualities of the film starkly contrasts from other adaptation that usually have such characters as "image of the peacemaker - cat Leopold" or "super-hero, like the giant Uncle Stepa or the crocodile Gena."
 Instead the fairy tale by "animated Soviet Olympus" director Kotyonochkin is depicted as "the miracle that came in the form of a crow."
 The crow's miracle that sends Vasily to Africa is similar to the "force that sent Alice down the rabbit hole, or Dorothy to Oz."